You are here

 View as PDF: P3185.pdf

 Invasive plant species are one of the challenges that livestock producers in the South face in their pastures.
-The Chinese tallowtree [Triadica sebifera (L.) small] is an invasive, deciduous, upright tree that can reach up to 60 feet in height and 3 feet in diameter.
+The Chinese tallowtree [Triadica sebifera (L.) Small] is an invasive, deciduous, upright tree that can reach up to 60 feet in height and 3 feet in diameter.
 This invasive species is also commonly known as the “popcorn tree” because of its distinctive fruit.
 The Chinese tallowtree is native to China, Japan, and Korea.
 It was introduced to the United States in the 1850s for ornamental purposes and seed oil production.
 It is considered a noxious weed in several southern states, including Florida, Louisiana, Mississippi, and Texas (Figure 1).

 A map of the U.S. showing the spread of the noxious weed Chinese Tallowtree across the eastern portion of Texas, all of Louisiana, the lower halves of Mississippi and Alabama, the southeastern corner of Georgia, and most of Florida.